karthikxt/face-mask-detection-using-DL/README.md

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or bug fixes, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Feel free to customize this README to better fit your project's specifics.